6 Best Places for Fly Fishing In North Carolina

 Outer Banks

-North Carolina is home to some awesome saltwater fly fishing and if you have always dreamed of catching striped bass, you should head to the Outerbanks.
-These fish pull hard and will take you for a ride, so be sure to have a reel with good drag and a solid 7/8 wt rod.
+North Carolina offers splendid saltwater fly fishing opportunities.
+If you’ve always dreamt of catching striped bass, the Outer Banks is the place to be.
+These fish put up a tough fight, so ensure you have a reel with good drag and a sturdy 7/8 wt rod.

-The best place to target the stripers is Memorial Bridge, Wright Brothers Memorial Bridge, or Herbert Bonner Bridge.
-Simply head to one of the bridges that give you access and cast to any structure.
+The best spots to target stripers are Memorial Bridge, Wright Brothers Memorial Bridge, or Herbert Bonner Bridge.
+Simply head to one of the bridges that provide access and cast towards any structure.

 • Clouser minnow